g44tsec/Neurive/README.md

 # Introduction to Neurive and the Congressional App Challenge

-Neurive is an innovative brain-training platform developed by Ronit Kalura as part of the 2028 Congressional App Challenge, a national competition that encourages students to create apps that address real-world problems.
+Neurive is an innovative brain-training platform developed as part of the 2024 Congressional App Challenge, a national competition that encourages students to create apps that address real-world problems.
 Neurive focuses on improving memory, cognition, and problem-solving abilities through engaging and interactive games.

 The Congressional App Challenge is a prestigious event aimed at inspiring students across the U.S. to develop software solutions and explore the power of coding.
 The competition encourages young developers to create applications that can make a meaningful impact on their communities and beyond.
 Neurive was created with this goal in mind, designed to provide users with a fun and effective way to strengthen their cognitive abilities.